-Senior staff were awarded a payrise of 1% from September 2020 which was paid in January 2022.
+Senior staff were awarded a pay rise of 1% from September 2021 and 1% from September 2022 which was paid in November 2023.

-The value of pension benefits accrued during the year is calculated as (the real increase in pension multiplied by 20) plus (the real increase in any lump sum) less (the contributions made by the individual).
+\\ The value of pension benefits accrued during the year is calculated as (the real increase in pension multiplied by 20) plus (the real increase in any lump sum) less (the contributions made by the individual).
 The real increases exclude increases due to inflation or any increase or decreases due to a transfer of pension rights.